rhythmcache/Video-to-BootAnimation-Creator-Script/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-- dont use releases section to download scripts. they are unmaintained